‘Star Wars 8: The Last Jedi’: Cast Member Daisy Ridley Bait And Switch Victim, Josh Gad Presses Movie Title Meaning

 “When gone am I, the last of the Jedi will you be.”

-Yoda then mentions there is another Skywalker, his sister Princess Leia, but you have to ask yourself just because someone has midichlorians in their body and have “The Force” does not make them a Jedi, right?
-Rey could posses these characteristics, but it remains to be seen that she’ll even be a Jedi.
+Yoda then mentions there is another Skywalker, his sister Princess Leia, but you have to ask yourself just because someone has midichlorians in their body and has “The Force” does not make them a Jedi, right?
+Rey could possess these characteristics, but it remains to be seen that she’ll even be a Jedi.

-Star Wars: Episode 8 – The Last Jedi opens in theaters this year come Dec.
+Star Wars: Episode 8 – The Last Jedi opens in theaters this year on Dec.
 15 and is directed by Rian Johnson.
 The film stars Daisy Ridley, Adam Driver, Billie Lourd, Mark Hamill, and a host of others.
-It can be fun trying to figure out who the “last Jedi” are though, so there’s a ton of fan speculation going on.
+It can be fun trying to figure out who the “last Jedi” are, though, so there’s a ton of fan speculation going on.

 Who do you think it will be?